Cognigy/Documentation/docs/ai/overview/ai-workforce.md

 #### AI Copilot

-[Cognigy's AI Copilot](../../ai-copilot/index.md) is an intelligent assistant that helps human agents work more effectively.
+[Cognigy AI Copilot](../../ai-copilot/index.md) is an intelligent assistant that helps human agents work more effectively.
 It provides real-time suggestions, handles routine tasks, and manages extra workload during busy times.
 With an easy-to-use interface and customizable widgets, such as tools for quick knowledge searches or sentiment analysis, it offers human agents fast access to key information.